Who are Public Health Practitioners?

-The scheme is open to those working in the Thames Valley area – Berkshire, Buckinghamshire, Milton Keynes and Oxfordshire.
+The scheme is open to those working in the Thames Valley area – Berkshire, Buckinghamshire and Oxfordshire.
 For those working outside the area, please see UKPHR for your local scheme.

 Individuals successfully accepted on to the scheme’s cohort will be expected to submit three pieces of work to create an e-portfolio of evidence to demonstrate their knowledge, understanding and application of their ability to work at Level 5 of the career framework.
 There are 8 themes (34 standards) to address, which have been mapped to the Public Health Skills & Knowledge Framework.

 Applicants must have support from their line manager.

 The Thames Valley Scheme supports practitioners through the provision of four learning sets, facilitated by an educator.
 The individual will be mentored by a Registered Practitioner.
 Individuals are also encouraged to attend the Faculty of Public Health Masterclasses.

 The individual will be expected to submit their completed e-portfolio within ten months.
 Interested applicants should carefully consider the amount of work involved and the amount of personal time expected to be able to meet deadlines.